Franklin (TV series): Development

-The development design of the character of Franklin was the achievement of Canadian Animation artist and Illustrator Kurt Lehner, which he worked on during his time at Nelvana studio in 1997.
+The development design of the character of Franklin was the achievement of Canadian Animation artist and Illustrator Kurt Lehner, which he worked on during his time at the Nelvana studio in 1997.
 These designs were studies taken directly from the Franklin the Turtle book series itself.
 Though Lehner did not continue to work with the "series" design team which was hired after the development process, at that time he was also given the privilege of designing Beaver, Rabbit, and Skunk.

+In December 2001, Neuroplanet liquidated, leaving 80 employees unemployed.
+Two former employees of Neuroplanet, Lilian Eche and Ariane Payen, founded LuxAnimation, which animated the show for the 6th and final season.

 In May 2004, new episodes of the series began airing on the Canadian network Treehouse TV.
 Franklin and many of his friends had new voice actors in these new episodes, including actor Grant Eubanks.
 Many of the show's strongest writers and staff members remained on board, however.
 Some premises in the new episodes include Franklin facing a flood, worrying about the old treehouse, and earning a badge in a group called the Woodland Trailblazers.
 For the sixth season, Funbag and other animation studios joined in the development of Franklin.
 The most recent film in the series is Franklin and the Turtle Lake Treasure.
 The film was written by John van Bruggen and directed by Dominique Monféry.
 The 76-minute film premiered in theaters in 2006 and had its debut on Noggin on New Year's Eve 2007, as part of a celebration of the network's conversion to a 24/7 format.